AlexanderJCS/pacman-console/README.md

 ## Compiling

-You can compile this p
+You can compile this program using the following command: `g++ ./pacMan.cpp ./levelUtils.cpp ./gameObject.cpp`

 ## Planned features